310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 “I’m Ryusei Red, Morisawa Chiaki…!”

 {% endbubble %}
-{% bubble Tetora %}
+{% bubble Tetora2 %}
-… Woah, the lights came back on so suddenly.
+…Woah, the lights came back on so suddenly.
 What's this so dramatic for?

 {% endbubble %}
 {% bubble Midori2 %}